MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part2.md

    ![Screenshot of Add Project Reference menu item](media/vs-2019/calculator2-add-project-reference-dark.png)

    The **Reference Manager** dialog box appears.
-This lets you add references to other projects, as well assemblies and COM DLLs that your projects need.
+This dialog box lets you add references to other projects, as well assemblies and COM DLLs that your projects need.

    ![Screenshot of Reference Manager dialog box](media/vs-2019/calculator2-ref-manager-dark.png)